GaragePixel/Public-drafts-in-Mx2/fox/doc/characters/hikari/hikari_main.md

 # Hikari Akatsuki: Comprehensive Character Digest
 # iDkP from GaragePixel - 2025-04-18 - Aida v4

 Hikari is a character invented by iDkP from Garagepixel in 2019-01-18 while no similar cases of human chimerism are known anywhere in the world.
 His theme and Hikari's images were posted on Facebook and quickly served as inspiration for others, in a way or another.
+Everything is from iDkP: scenario, characters, dialog, graphism... on man team in action.

 ## Purpose
 This document consolidates all available information about Hikari Akatsuki, the protagonist of *Fox Spirit Romance*.
 It explores her biographical details, psychological profile, relationships, thematic significance, and narrative development, emphasizing her unique role as a bridge between human and yokai worlds.